qmed-asia/FundaQ-8/README.md

 # FundaQ-8

+> **Note**: The FundaQ-8 framework has been accepted for publication in the *2025 7th IEEE Symposium on Computers & Informatics (ISCI2025)*.
+The related article is available on arXiv: [https://arxiv.org/abs/2506.20303](https://arxiv.org/abs/2506.20303).

 ## Introduction

 **FundaQ-8** is a deep learning-based solution for assessing the quality of fundus images.
 It utilizes a ResNet18 regression model to predict a continuous quality score (from 0 to 1) based on a novel, expert-validated framework.
 This framework is designed to systematically evaluate fundus image quality across eight critical parameters, including field coverage, anatomical visibility, and others.